 \section{Torsional sector of M2-brane}

-In this section we consider a worldvolume of the bosonic M2-brane whose global description is a non-trivial principal $U(1)$ bundle with total space $\Sigma_3 \cong T^2\times S^1$, where the $S^1$ dimension is associated to the euclidean time coordinate.
+In this section we consider a $\Sigma_3$ worldvolume of the bosonic M2-brane whose global description is a (non-trivial) $T^2$-bundle over $S^1$, with torsion, where the $S^1$ dimension is associated to the euclidean time coordinate.
 The manifold corresponds to a three-dimensional \textit{twisted} torus with parabolic monodromy.
-We consider as in the previous case $\widetilde{\mathcal{B}}^r$ to be a connection of a flat gerbe, a torsion class.
-We mentioned before that we are only considering the flat $G_{[4]} =0$ curvature case, more specifically $C_{[3]} $ is the connection, a torsion class of a flat gerbe, since we are only interested in the topological properties of the gauging procedure, without involving any Supergravity dynamics.
-In the previous section we considered $C_{[3]}=0$.
-In the flat torsion case with non-trivial $C_{[3]}$ the consistency with a WZ term implies $\widetilde{\mathcal{B}}^r$ to be the connection of a k-torsion flat $\mathcal{G}_2^{\nabla_c}$-gerbe as we considered in section \ref{SECCION: M9T2 GERBE} and in this section.
+We consider an action that does not include a coupling to a WZ term containing the pullback of the Supergravity $C_{[3]}$, since we are only interested in the topological properties of the gauging procedure, without involving any Supergravity dynamics.

+Most of the results we obtained are also valid when one considers a flat $C_{[3]}$ connection, since in this case, the field equations remain the same as we got in previous section.

 The monodromy of the twisted torus imposes an additional restriction on $\widetilde{\mathcal{B}}^r$ in order to be invariant under it.
 Besides this point the breaking to $\mathbb{Z}_k$ follows as in the section \ref{SECCION: M9T2 GERBE}

 Let $\pi:E\to S^{1}$ be a fiber bundle with fiber $T^{2}$, defined as the \emph{mapping torus} of a diffeomorphism $\mathbb{A}\in SL(2,\mathbb Z)$:

 In the parabolic case, up to conjugation we may take

 In coordinates $(u,v)\in \mathbb R^{2}/\mathbb Z^{2}$ on $T^{2}$, the monodromy acts as